-On April 4, 2022, following closing of the Loudpack Acquisition, the Company granted, in the aggregate: (i) options to purchase 9,401,203 SVS; and (ii) restricted share units ("RSUs") representing the right to receive up to 787,401 SVS, subject to the satisfaction of certain vesting conditions, to certain employees of the Company.
-In addition, the Company granted RSUs to members of its newly reconstituted Board representing the right to receive up to 1,950,000 SVS, subject to the satisfaction of certain vesting conditions.
+On April 4, 2022, following the closing of the Loudpack Acquisition, the Company granted, in the aggregate: (i) options to purchase an aggregate of 9,401,203 SVS to certain members of the Board; and (ii) restricted share units ("RSUs") representing the right to receive up to an aggregate of 787,401 SVS, subject to the satisfaction of certain vesting conditions, to certain employees of the Company.
+In addition, the Company granted RSUs to members of its newly reconstituted Board representing the right to receive up to an aggregate of 1,950,000 SVS, subject to the satisfaction of certain vesting conditions.

-Each option granted is exercisable into one SVS at an exercise price of C\$0.75 per SVS for a period of five years following the date of grant.
-All options and RSUs were granted in accordance with the Company's equity incentive plan adopted by the Board on January 17, 2022 and approved by shareholders on February 22, 2022.
+Each stock option is exercisable to acquire one SVS at an exercise price of C\$0.75 per SVS for a period of five years following the date of grant.
+All stock options and RSUs were granted in accordance with, and are subject to the terms and conditions of, the A&R Plan.